 The Writing Minor

 The Writing Minor can help you to develop personal and workplace writing skills and greater rhetorical sensitivity.
-The Minor works well to expand your professional abilities for careers in advertising, public relations, computer science, business, math, nursing, and engineering, to name a few.
-The Minor requires a total of 18 credits, and the requirements are structured so that you can tailor your course selection to fit your professional needs and personal talents as a writer.
+The minor works well to expand your professional abilities for careers in advertising, public relations, marketing, computer science, business, math, nursing, and engineering, to name a few.
+The minor requires a total of 18 credits, and the requirements are structured so that you can tailor your course selection to fit your professional needs and personal talents as a writer.

 First, pick three (3) of the four core courses:

 WRT 200: Introduction to Professional Writing

 WRT 253: Document Production and Design

 Generally, you will want to take all three of your core courses before moving onto the upper-level courses, as they provide a good foundation for advanced work.

 Additionally, pick any three (3) upper-level writing courses from the following list:

 *Note that upper-level courses generally require some prerequisite courses from the core.
 You will want to verify that the core courses you selected satisfy those requirements by checking the WRT course catalog descriptions, as well as to verify that the upper-level course you have selected is generally offered the year that you intend to take it.